 Eligible federal prisoners serving sentences of less than 30 years who have committed offenses prior to November of 1987 may, through an application process, receive an initial parole hearing within 120 days of commitment to a federal institution.
+Federal prisoners serving sentences of 30 years or more, and all DC Code prisoners, regardless of the length of their sentence, may receive a parole hearing within 9 months of their parole eligibility date as determined by the Federal Bureau of Prisons.

 A pre-release record review is conducted prior to each inmate's release date to determine whether the prisoner has maintained a satisfactory institution record, and met the required conditions for release.